accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 - [RAWeb test environment for website evaluation](../../html/en/raweb1/environnement.md);
 - [RAAM test environment for evaluating mobile applications](../../html/en/raam1/environnement.md).

 This minimum test environment may be supplemented, where appropriate, by available free and open source solutions or by older technologies, depending on the use of the mobile site or application.
-When it is possible to know the configuration of the workstations and the hardware used, the reference base is then made up of the services actually used in this environment.
+Whenever it is possible to know the configuration of the workstations and the hardware used, the reference base is composed of the services actually used in this environment.

 #### Testing pages or screens